 You can change your Policy currency at any time Settings > Policies > Group >

-[Policy Name] > Reports > Report Basics, which will change the fields that are shown to you.
+[Policy Name] > Reports > Report Basics, which will change the report-level invoice fields.

 Once you are ready to send your Invoice, you will see you have the option to add a Memo and a Due Date to make sure the payee has all the information they need to get the payment to you: